-Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 81).
+Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 82).

-Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 11).
+Metronome: Plays tones at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence (Using the Metronome, page 13).

-- Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding. - Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
-On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 9). - PlaysLike: Enables the "plays like" distance feature while playing golf, which accounts for elevation changes on the course by showing the adjusted distance to the green (Viewing PlaysLike Distance, page 19). - Pool Size: Sets the pool length for pool swimming. - Power Averaging: Controls whether the watch includes zero values for power data that occur when you are not pedaling. - Power Mode: Sets the default power mode for the activity. - Power Save Timeout: Sets the power-save timeout options for the activity (Power Save Timeout Settings, page 84). - Record Activity: Enables activity FIT file recording for golf activities.
-FIT files record fitness information that is tailored for Garmin Connect. - Recording Interval: Sets the frequency for recording track points during an expedition (Changing the Track Point Recording Interval, page 4). - Record After Sunset: Sets the watch to record track points after sunset during an expedition. - Record VO2 Max.: Enables VO2 max. recording for trail run and ultra run activities. - Rename: Sets the activity name. - Repeat: Enables the Repeat option for multisport activities.
-For example, you can use this option for activities that include multiple transitions, such as a swimrun. - Restore Defaults: Allows you to reset the activity settings. - Route Stats: Enables route statistics tracking for indoor climbing activities. - Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 82). - Scoring: Enables or disables scorekeeping automatically when you start a round of golf.
-The Always Ask option prompts you when you begin a round. - Scoring Method: Sets the scoring method to stroke play or Stableford scoring while playing golf. - Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Enabling Self Evaluation, page 63). - Segment Alerts: Enables prompts that alert you to approaching segments. - Stat Tracking: Enables statistics tracking while playing golf. - Stroke Detect.: Enables stroke detection for pool swimming. - Swimrun Auto Sport Change: Allows you to automatically transition between the swim portion and the run portion of a swimrun multisport activity. - Tournament Mode: Disables features that are not allowed during sanctioned tournaments.
+Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding.

+Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
+On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 11).

+PlaysLike: Enables the "plays like" distance feature while playing golf, which accounts for elevation changes on the course by showing the adjusted distance to the green (Viewing PlaysLike Distance, page 21).

+Pool Size: Sets the pool length for pool swimming.

+Power Averaging: Controls whether the watch includes zero values for power data that occur when you are not pedaling.

+Power Mode: Sets the default power mode for the activity.

+Power Save Timeout: Sets the power-save timeout options for the activity (Power Save Timeout Settings, page 85).

+Record Activity: Enables activity FIT file recording for golf activities.
+FIT files record fitness information that is tailored for Garmin Connect.

+Record VO2 Max.: Enables VO2 max. recording for trail run and ultra run activities.

+Rename: Sets the activity name.

+Repeat: Enables the Repeat option for multisport activities.
+For example, you can use this option for activities that include multiple transitions, such as a swimrun.

+Restore Defaults: Allows you to reset the activity settings.

+Route Stats: Enables route statistics tracking for indoor climbing activities.

+Routing: Sets the preferences for calculating routes for the activity (Routing Settings, page 83).

+Scoring: Enables or disables scorekeeping automatically when you start a round of golf.
+The Always Ask option prompts you when you begin a round.

+Scoring Method: Sets the scoring method to stroke play or Stableford scoring while playing golf.

+Self Evaluation: Sets how often you evaluate your perceived effort for the activity (Enabling Self Evaluation, page 65).

+Segment Alerts: Enables prompts that alert you to approaching segments.

+Stat Tracking: Enables statistics tracking while playing golf.

+Stroke Detect.: Enables stroke detection for pool swimming.

+Swimrun Auto Sport Change: Allows you to automatically transition between the swim portion and the run portion of a swimrun multisport activity.

+Tournament Mode: Disables features that are not allowed during sanctioned tournaments.